adap/flower/doc/source/tutorial-quickstart-mlx.rst

 The main changes we have to make to use `MLX` with `Flower` will be found in the `get_params` and `set_params` functions.
-Indeed, MLX doesn't provide an easy way to convert the model parameters into a list of `np.array`s (the format we need for the serialization of the messages to work).
+Indeed, MLX doesn't provide an easy way to convert the model parameters into a list of `np.array` objects (the format we need for the serialization of the messages to work).

 The way MLX stores its parameters is as follows: